Creation of Project

 The creation and setting up of a Project would generally take just a few minutes if we are familiar with the application to be tested.
 This is a one-time setup and once it is done, we only need to make modifications when the application changes or new versions are released.

 Add the Applications that need to be tested under the Project.
+For example, Web Application, Mobile Application(Android/iOS) or RESTFul Services.

 After adding the Applications, we need to add the Versions that need to be tested and the Requirements for each of those Versions.

-We can add members to our Project Team so as to assign them roles during the addition of Test Cases.
+Later, we can add members to our Project Team so as to assign them roles during the addition of Test Cases.

 Under the Requirements, we can now start adding Test Cases that need to be executed and then add the Test Steps for each of the Test Cases.